MefiGit/Weather-analysis/README.md

 # Weather-analysis
-Analysing weather in Poland using
+Analysing weather in Poland using Python